abhishek499/aeoru-urban-monitor/README.md

    - It highlights sensors with warnings or errors.

 3. **Simulate Sensor data**:

-   -In order to let whole system to work, there is a python script which lets you create mock data and emit to the backend server using websockets
+   - In order to let whole system to work, there is a python script which lets you create mock data and emit to the backend server using websockets
-   -The script accepts data using system arguments and randomizing the values
+   - The script accepts data using system arguments and randomizing the values

 ---